guillesanbri/ivy/README.rst

     ret = lazy_graph(x1)  # The transpiled graph is initialized, transpilation will happen here ret = lazy_graph(x1)  # This is now torch code and will be called efficiently

-If you want to learn more, you can find more information in the Ivy as a transpiler section of the docs.
+If you want to learn more, you can find more information in the Ivy as a transpiler section of the docs!

 When should I use Ivy as a transpiler?
 ######################################